yilundu/yilundu.github.io/_posts/2017-09-05-A3C and Policy Bot on Generals.io.md

 ### Architecture for Policy Bot
 ---

-A turn of a generals.io game requires a bot to choose a tile form which we select a movement direction.
+A turn of a generals.io game requires a bot to choose a tile from which we select a movement direction for an army.
+Roughly our model can be described as 3 5x5 padded convolutions followed by a 3 layer LSTM on each individual tile followed by 2 5x5 padded convolutions leading to two indepedent map sized outputs representing the start and end tiles for moving an army.

+### Architecture Design Choices
+---
 Since the size of game board is variable, we choose to use a full convolutional network that predicts both the most likely start and end tiles for an army movement.
 We choose to use a fully convolutional architecture as opposed to variable size max-pooling to account for different sizes so that we can add an intermediate LSTM representation on each independent tile of the board to store possible states of tiles.

-Roughly our model can described as 3 5x5 padded convolutions followed by a 3 layer lstm on each individual tile followed by 2 5x5 padded convolutions leading to two indepedent map sized outputs representing the start and end tiles for moving an army.

 We choose to output start and end army movement tiles as opposed to an army tile and movement direction to reduce the number of possible actions.
 In addition, in this way way, the bot is able to focus on the first output, the potential army locations to move and in the second output, places to move to seperately.
 Dependent on the situation, the first output might be important for rapid expansion movement while the second output could be useful for choosing targets for attacking or reinforcement.